Warning, Tagging and Advising

 - Swearing (if words aren’t slurs or based in hatred)

-I do use the tag #physical intimacy as a catch-all, but I will not warn for mentions that don’t contain further elaboration, description or detail.
+I do use the tag #physical intimacy as a catch-all.
 Please keep in mind that I am an aro who experiences attraction and writes about attraction.
 My blogs will not be suitable for aros who need to avoid all references to all behaviours suggestive of attraction.

 Advisories: Depiction Tags

 These tags are used to indicate the depiction of concepts or terms that people may prefer to blacklist.

 Please be aware that this list of content is specific to the aromantic community.
 It will include content for which other communities don’t commonly warn.

 - Abuse and assault

 - Alloaro antagonism

 - Aro antagonism